blastbeng/spotisub/README.md

 FLASK APP ENDPOINTS:
 * /generate/artist_reccommendations/<artist_name>/ => Generate artist reccommendations playlists, if no artist is provided it will choose a random one from your library
 * /generate/artist_reccommendations/all/ => Generate reccommendations playlists for all the artists in your library
+* /generate/artist_top_tracks/<artist_name>/ => Generate artist top tracks playlists, if no artist is provided it will choose a random one from your library
+* /generate/artist_top_tracks/all/ => Generate top tracks playlists for all the artists in your library
 * /generate/reccommendations => Generate a random reccommendations Playlist
 * /import/user_playlists => import a random playlist from your spotify account
 * /import/user_playlists/all => import all playlist from your spotify account